mridoni/gixsql/README.md

 ### Customization of SQLCODE on "no record found"

 The return values for `SQLCODE`, as it is common knowledge, are not standard.
 Many DBMSs, when no data is found (e.g. when trying to fetch after the last row in a cursor has been reached, or when a `SELECT` statements returns no results) supply `100` as a return code when flagging this condition.
 While this behaviour is widespread, it is far from being a standard.
 Oracle, for instance, uses `1403`.
-GixSQL, in this condition, returns a (more standardized) `02000` for `SQLSTATE` and, until v1.0.18, used to return a fixed value of `100` in `SQLCODE`.
-From v1.0.18 onwards, this value can be customized, to conform to the standards used by the combination of your COBOL code and DBMS of choice.
+GixSQL, in this condition, returns a (more standardized) `02000` for `SQLSTATE` and, until version 1.0.18, used to return a fixed value of `100` in `SQLCODE`.
+From version 1.0.18 onwards, this value can be customized, to conform to the standards used by the combination of your COBOL code and DBMS of choice.
 A custom code for the "no record found" condition can (actually should) be set in two different places:

 - While preprocessing, by using the `--no-rec-code` option and adding a numeric value (e.g. `--no-rec-code 1403`).
 This instructs the preprocessor to correctly handle the `NOT FOUND` clauses in `EXEC SQL WHENEVER` statements.
 - At runtime, by setting the `GIXSQL_NOREC_CODE` environment variable (e.g. `export GIXSQL_NOREC_CODE=1403` (Linux) or `set GIXSQL_NOREC_CODE=1403` (Windows)

 ### Autocommit
-Starting from v1.0.19 the autocommit feature has been re-implemented.
+Starting from version 1.0.19 the autocommit feature has been re-implemented.
 It has been there since the first releases, but due to several reasons (essentially lack of usage and bad assumptions) it was left behind and its functionality was, in its previous incarnation, rather dubious.

 The new implementation sees this feature being moved mainly from the main library (libgixsql) to the database driver libraries (e.g. libgixsql-pgsql), with only a few parameters passed around.
 The rationale behind this move is that different DBMSs behave in different ways, and trying to keep a unified approach would only lead to confusion (and bugs, a lot of bugs).
 What follows is the level of support featured by the various DB drivers.